+

 College Readiness

 OSB students actually begin the process of planning for their futures starting in the Middle School program.
 As they progress through their academic career, some students take an interest in attending college.
-The teachers, specialist, and other team members help support that student as they research requirements for college and what course of study they are interested in.
+The teachers, specialists, and other team members help support that student as they research requirements for college and what course of study they are interested in.
 The students are encouraged to take a tour of a local community college as well as the entrance exam to see if college would be the best fit for them.
 Students also have the opportunity to enroll in college and start taking college classes while they are attending our school.
 Their teachers support them in identifying what accommodations they need for their class as well as how to finish assignments on time and organize their class schedule.
 The goal is to make sure the student is prepared for college and is able to advocate for their needs in a different learning environment.

 Vocational Experiences

 Our students receive hands-on work experiences on campus and in the community.
-They learn how to interact with customers, run a cash register, clean up their work area, and more:
+They learn how to interact with customers, run a cash register, clean up their work area, and more.
+On campus jobs include newspaper deliveries, recycling pick-up and sorting, selling produce through the Farm to Table program and working at the school store, Huskies Café and Snack Bar.
+Off-Campus jobs include work at cafes, restaurants, daycares, and offices in the area.

 Technology